HayaseDB/.github/profile/README.md

 - **Social Features**:  Create public profiles, rate anime, organize your watchlists, and get personalized recommendations based on your activity.
 - **Contribute**: Help us build the database by sharing your knowledge!

+> [!WARNING]
-### Early Development ⚠️
+> ### Early Development
-We're in the early stages of development and continuously evolving.
+> We're in the early stages of development and continuously evolving.
 Your feedback helps us shape the future of HayaseDB!

 ### Join the Team 💪
 We're looking for designers, moderators, and other team members to help improve HayaseDB.
 If you're interested in contributing, we’d love to hear from you!